-The 568 allows the crossover frequency for any subwoofers which you have to be adjusted between 30 and 120Hz.
+The 568.2 allows the crossover frequency for any subwoofers which you have to be adjusted between 30 and 120Hz.
 The crossover can be set independently for Music, Logic, and 5.1 Movie presets.
 The default is the THX standard of 80Hz.

+- Turn on Sine/Sub mode, as described above, and select a source. - Press

+✓ or

-- Turn on Sine/Sub mode, as described above. - Press ◀ or ► (remote) until the display shows the current crossover frequency.
+✓ (remote) until the display shows the current crossover frequency.